controlm/automation-api-community-solutions/3-infrastructure-as-code-examples/kubernetes-example-controlm-agent/README.md

 # Kuberentes Example - Control-M Agent in Persistant mode

 ## Intro
-In this example we will focus on creating a Kubernetes <b>POD<b> with Control-M agent in container.
+In this example we will focus on creating a Kubernetes <b>POD</b> with Control-M agent in container.
 During container start, Control-M Agent will register itself automatically into Control-M Enterprise Manager.
 Additionally, during Container graceful stop, Control-M Agent will try to disconnect and unregister from Control-M Enterprise Manager.